BasBuller/PySNN/README.md

 progresses over the layers not front to back, but propagates information based on the timesteps.
 This way the output signal from input 1 has not reached the end of the network before input 2 has been presented to the network.

+## Traces
+Defining which object keeps track of the traces is up to the user.
+For ease of use and lower memory footprint the cell can keep track of its traces.
+This directly assumes that the traces for every synapse originating from a single neuron are the same.
+It is possible to keep track of the traces in the connection object.
+In this case each synapse can have a separate trace.

 ## Delay through synapse
 Can do the following, have a tensor equal to the number of synapses.
 For an MLP of 5 pre-synaptic and 10 post-synaptic neurons this matrix is (10 x 5).
 Within this matrix store the number of milliseconds left before the spike has been propagated through the synapse.
 Once the